Gromov-Wasserstein Barycenters: The Analysis Problem: A Gradient Method for Gromov-Wasserstein Barycenters

-In App. \ref{app: weak}, we provide a direct proof of the last bullet point in Lemma \ref{thm: equiv} that does not rely on the first-order optimality condition, but instead builds on the fixed-point approach following the ideas of the proof of Theorem \ref{prop: formula_bary}.
+In Suppl.
+Mat. \ref{app: weak}, we provide a direct proof of the last bullet point in Lemma \ref{thm: equiv} that does not rely on the first-order optimality condition, but instead builds on the fixed-point approach following the ideas of the proof of Theorem \ref{prop: formula_bary}.

 In Lemma \ref{thm: equiv}, the blow-up technique can be interpreted as a \emph{`change of coordinates'}, in which all nodes are re-aligned, relabeled, or reordered with respect to those of a GW barycenter $\mathbb Y^*$.
 Once this alignment is established, the new templates (which are weakly isomorphic to the original ones) have the same number of nodes and share a common mass distribution $\mathbf{q}_b$.
-The GW barycenter formula (for the weight matrix) will then take the form $\sum_{s=1}^S\lambda_s \mathbf X^s_b$, which resembles an Euclidean barycenter\footnote{(see \eqref{eq: bary ad convex comb2} in App. \ref{sec: BCM})}.
+The GW barycenter formula (for the weight matrix) will then take the form $\sum_{s=1}^S\lambda_s \mathbf X^s_b$, which resembles the classical Euclidean barycenter {(see \eqref{eq: bary ad convex comb2} in Suppl.
+Mat. \ref{sec: BCM})}.
 This may indicate that the GW framework corresponds to the Euclidean geometry on the space of real square matrices of fixed size ($M_b \times M_b$).
 However, there are many caveats.
 Appropriate mass must be distributed at the nodes of the network $\left(\sum_{s=1}^S\lambda_s \mathbf X^s_b,\q_b\right)$, namely the probability vector $\mathbf{q}_b$, which does not only depend on the templates but also on $\mathbb{Y}^*$.
 Also, the order or labels of the coordinates of $\sum_{s=1}^S\lambda_s \mathbf X^s_b$ depend on the blow-up template matrices $\{\mathbf X_b^s\}_{s\in [S]}$, which, in turn, are determined by optimal GW assignments with respect to $\mathbb Y^*$.
 Moreover, if a new vector $\lambda \in \Delta_{S-1}$ is chosen, the formula of the barycenter does no longer apply and new blow-ups of the templates must be taken respect to a new $\mathbb Y^*$.
-For further discussion, see Remark \ref{rem: remark trivial} in App. \ref{app: weak}.
-We also refer the reader to App. \ref{app: GW Was} for an additional discussion on the parallels and differences between Wasserstein and GW barycenters, as well as the methods used to compute them.
+For further discussion, see Remark \ref{rem: remark trivial} in Suppl.
+Mat. \ref{app: weak}.
+We also refer the reader to Suppl.
+Mat. \ref{app: GW Was} for an additional discussion on the parallels and differences between Wasserstein and GW barycenters, as well as the methods used to compute them.